radon-h2020/radon-particles/servicetemplates/radon.blueprints.monitoring/README.md

 user_email: a.sidiropoulos@atc.gr     # vreplace with own e-mail.
 Email has to be the one declared in keycloak
 concul_ip: 3.127.254.144              # replace with consul ip
-concul_service_port: 9091             # pushgateway port
+pushgateway_service_port: 9091        # pushgateway port
 grafana_ip: http://3.127.254.144:3100 # Grafana dashboards ip

 project_id: pivotal-gearbox-282913               # replace with google project id
 service_account_file: /tmp/service_account.json  # it is important to place the service account file in /tmp
 bucket_location: us-central1
 bucket_in_name: bkt_in_anesid
 bucket_out_name: bkt_out_anesid
 bucket_function_name: bkt_fnc_anesid